docrostov/loatherContest/README.md

 A lot of stuff!
 Any account that beats Robo-Kenny’s automated mark will receive one IOTM of their choosing from the IOTMs available in [Captain Scotch’s display case](https://museum.loathers.net/player/437479).
 Prize-winners will pick in the order of the speed of their runs, starting at the fastest runs first.
 We will also be throwing in a small meat prize for folks who register the 6 speediest runs of all (the top 3 entrants in HC/Normal).

-So, for instance, if the prize pool was a BOFA, an Eagle, a Scepter, and a Goose, the prize distribution would be:
+So, if the prize pool was a BOFA, an Eagle, a Scepter, and a Goose, the prize distribution could be:

 1. 1st HC (Haxxi, 2/300 HC) selects Goose; receives that + 25mil meat
 2. 1st Normal (Beldur, 1/350 SC) selects BOFA; receives that + 25mil meat